oshiriko/academic-kickstart/content/en/work/adreamofredmansions/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-A dance theater about The Dream of Red Mansion.
+A dance theater about one of China's Four Great Classic Novels - A Dream of Red Mansions.

 {{< gallery album="albums" >}}